-Consulting fees increased due to new contracts for certain related parties (I - Related Party Transactions).
-Investor relations and travel and promotion increased due to the engagement of investor relations consultants and increased activity associated with on-going financing and promotional initiatives.
-Additional professional fees and transfer agent costs were recognized in the prior period with respect to obtaining a listing on the OTCQB Marketplace.
+Consulting fees increased as a result of recognition of fair value of shares issued for such services and due to charges for certain related parties (G - Related Party Transactions).
+Investor relations, professional fees, shareholders' communications and travel and promotion decreased due to increased activity associated with financing and promotional initiatives in the prior period.

 Non-cash share-based payments vary as stock options are granted and vest.

 Foreign exchange gains and losses fluctuate based on the US and Canadian dollar exchange rate and the extent of transactions and balances denominated in US dollars.

 Other income recognized mainly relates to interest income earned on cash reserves.